Accelerating Time to Value with Adobe Experience Manager

 Delay in Content Velocity

-Let’s assume Sensei works great (though as noted in VentureBeat above it’s certainly not going to be perfect).
+Let’s assume Sensei works great.
 Your content velocity overall will still remain slow due to the many manual steps still required to build the content and define other asset attributes which are managed through workflows or content authors.
-The automation proposed in this latest update is only effective after the content is created and data standards are applied throughout the workflow.
-Then you can maximize content velocity.

-In fact, our recent launch of The Data Standards CloudTM addresses the lack of data quality being fed into AI/ML systems (amongst other core systems in your businesses technology stack).
-Our technology lets teams and organizations manage their data standards and create data integrity globally, providing consistent and quality information to optimize business outcomes.
+The Data Standards CloudTM addresses the lack of data standards and consistency being fed into DAM/CMSes and their respective AI/ML systems.
+It does this for other core systems in your marketing technology stack, too.
+Our technology lets teams and organizations manage their data standards and create data integrity globally, providing consistent and quality information to optimize marketing outcomes.